cdapio/cdap/cdap-docs/admin-manual/source/operations/logging.rst

 - For **Distributed CDAP:** the ``logback-container.xml`` file is located in ``/etc/cdap/conf``.
 - For **Standalone CDAP:** the file ``logback.xml`` file, located in  ``<cdap-sdk-home>/conf``, configures both "container" and CDAP system service logging.

+You can also use a custom "logback" file with your application, as described in the Developers' Manual section :ref:`application-logback`.

 Changing Program Log Levels
 ---------------------------